nixworks/public/news/2006/01/3/README.md

 ##### Restarts
 ### [ Russia-Ukraine gas dispute: The Russian and Ukrainian natural gas companies agree to end their dispute and resume gas supply to Ukraine under a complex price scheme in which OAO Gazprom will sell gas to the Rosukrenergo trading company (owned by Gazprom Bank and Raiffeisen Bank) for US$230 (E195) per 1,000 cubic meters as of Jan.
 1, and Ukraine will buy gas from the company for US$95 (E80). ](/news/2006/01/3/russia-ukraine-gas-dispute-the-russian-and-ukrainian-natural-gas-companies-agree-to-end-their-dispute-and-resume-gas-supply-to-ukraine-und.md)
-_Context: restarts, Gazprom, Ukraine_
+_Context: restarts, Ukraine, Gazprom_

 ##### Journalist
 ### [ Chinese journalist and whistleblower Jiang Weiping, who was jailed in 2000 for violating the State Secrets Law on charges of "subversion," is released after the one year left on his prison sentence is commuted.
 In 1999 Jiang wrote two articles for a Hong Kong magazine accusing Bo Xilai, who at the time was governor of Liaoning province, but is now China's economic minister, of covering up corruption. ](/news/2006/01/3/chinese-journalist-and-whistleblower-jiang-weiping-who-was-jailed-in-2000-for-violating-the-state-secrets-law-on-charges-of-subversion.md)
-_Context: Hong Kong, whistleblower, Liaoning, journalist, Jiang Weiping, Bo Xilai, economic minister, subversion, corruption, State Secrets Law_
+_Context: Liaoning, Jiang Weiping, State Secrets Law, journalist, economic minister, whistleblower, Hong Kong, Bo Xilai, subversion, corruption_

 ##### Iraqi insurgency
 ### [ Conflict in Iraq: Six members of the same family of 14 have been confirmed killed following a U.S. airstrike in Northern Iraq. ](/news/2006/01/3/conflict-in-iraq-six-members-of-the-same-family-of-14-have-been-confirmed-killed-following-a-u-s-airstrike-in-northern-iraq.md)
-_Context: Iraqi insurgency, airstrike, Iraq, Military of the United States_
+_Context: Military of the United States, Iraq, Iraqi insurgency, airstrike_

 ##### Israeli-Palestinian Conflict
 ### [ Israeli-Palestinian Conflict: Israel Police prevents Palestinians in East Jerusalem from campaigning in the upcoming Elections in the Palestinian National Authority. ](/news/2006/01/3/israeli-palestinian-conflict-israel-police-prevents-palestinians-in-east-jerusalem-from-campaigning-in-the-upcoming-elections-in-the-pales.md)
-_Context: Israeli-Palestinian Conflict, East Jerusalem, elections, Palestinians, Israeli police_
+_Context: Israeli police, Israeli-Palestinian Conflict, Palestinians, elections, East Jerusalem_

 ##### Bad Reichenhall
 ### [ Rescue workers are still battling to find survivors after the roof of an ice rink collapsed in Bad Reichenhall, southern Germany, leaving at least 10 people dead, some of them children.
 It is thought many are still trapped under the rubble. ](/news/2006/01/3/rescue-workers-are-still-battling-to-find-survivors-after-the-roof-of-an-ice-rink-collapsed-in-bad-reichenhall-southern-germany-leaving-a.md)
-_Context: Bad Reichenhall, children_
+_Context: children, Bad Reichenhall_

 ##### Dofasco Inc.
 ### [ Bidding continues in an international auction for Canadian steel company Dofasco Inc., Hamilton, Ont.&nbsp;- the latest bid, C$4.9 billion, came Tuesday from German steelmaker ThyssenKrupp AG. ](/news/2006/01/3/bidding-continues-in-an-international-auction-for-canadian-steel-company-dofasco-inc-hamilton-ont-nbsp-a-the-latest-bid-c-4-9-billio.md)